 If you’re charged with the crime of rape in the San Diego area, you’ll need legal help fast.
-Contact an experienced San Diego rape defense lawyer with the Law Offices of Elliott N. Kanter immediately.
+Contact an experienced San Diego rape defense lawyer with The Law Office of Elliott Kanterimmediately.

 What’s the difference between “rape” and “statutory rape"?
 Statutory rape is known by several terms: sexual assault, violation of a child, corruption of a minor, carnal knowledge of a minor, or unlawful carnal knowledge.
 Statutory rape is different from forcible rape because there’s a chance there was no overt force or violent threat involved.
 The law assumes that a child under the age of 18 or a mentally challenged adult is legally incapable of giving consent to the sexual act.
 Statutory rape is defined as sexual intercourse between an older person and someone below the legal age of 18 years (but above 14 years).
 Even if the underage individual consents, the charge of statutory rape can still be applied.
 Sexual relations with a younger child is referred to as child molestation and is typically treated as a more serious crime.